Court deems blue glow legal in California

 Another officer who seems to enjoy violating the civil liberties of those he’s in a position of authority over is Officer Jeremy Sollom.
 He initiated a traffic stop of Shawn for tinted windows and his diffused lights.
 During the traffic stop, he actually stated that he was well aware of the fact that the Honorable Sarah Kaber had already ruled that his lights were legal, but didn’t agree with the Court’s assessment and wanted to conduct testing on the side of the road to determine whether or not the lights were in fact in compliance.
 After performing his testing, Officer Sollom informed Shawn that, while it wasn’t a lawful order, he was asking him to remove his front bumper to remove his lights and relocate them an inch further back from the headlamp.
 He also asked Shawn to “dim” his lights some.
 Shawn returned to the shop, where we took measurements to see if we were indeed within 12 inches of a required lamp.
 (Section 24500 does not permit diffused lighting to be mounted within 12 inches of a required lamp.)
 As we already knew (because we conducted measurements when installing them the first time), the lights were a minimum of 12 inches away from a required lamp and Officer Sollom’s request was, rightfully, ignored.
 Officer Sollom has since initiated traffic stops on at least one other person to pressure them about their diffused lights.
 During the traffic stop, Officer Sollom also began to bad-mouth Shawn to the subject of his stop, even going so far as to share Shawn’s prior experiences with the law with this individual.

 If you have been the subject of a traffic stop as a result of your glow, please contact us at (707) 854-8060.
-We are looking into building a case against the CHP and other members of law enforcement for violating the clearly established civil rights of the citizens of the State of California.
+We are looking into retaining legal counsel to build a case against the CHP and other members of law enforcement for violating the clearly established civil rights of the citizens of the State of California.
 This request to contact us applies equally to businesses selling and installing diffused lighting.
 After all, if your customers want the lights, but do not purchase them due to the illegal harassment of law enforcement, then your bottom line has been severely and exponentially impacted by these civil rights violations.

 Remember: the court deemed blue glow to be legal, provided it meets the requirements set forth in Section 24500 of the Vehicle Code.
 If your lights meet these requirements, let it shine!
 Because nice rides were meant to be seen, especially at night!